Infrared flash photo – Times Square, NYC (Candid)

 Split Tongue (Short Version)

-Here are 3 sample films from this group on the subject of social documentary studies of Instagram.
+Here are 3 example films from this group on the subject of social documentary studies from Instagram.
 (These are all short versions of the film.)

 Look at #metoo

 …just in case – a the backup link at the Internet Archive for Transmen if YT removes it.

 A few of my favorite photographers…

 Lisette Model, Robert Frank, Mary Ellen Mark, Henri Cartier-Bresson, Michel Chelbin, Les Krims, Maggie Steber, Don McCullin, Salgado, Irving Penn, Diane Arbus, Gail Halaban, Cristina Garcia Rodero, Alfred Eisenstaedt, Bruce Davidson, Robert Doisineau, Jane Evelyn Atwood, W. Eugene Smith, Martin Munkasci, Larry Fink, O. Rufus Lovett, Weegee, Robert Capa, Judy Dater, Ray Metzger, Erich Salomon, Harry K. Shigeta, Emmet Gowin, Jill Freeman, James Nanchez, Helen Levitte, Shelby Lee Adams, Brassai, O.Winston Link, Sid Grossman, Graciela Iturbide and William Mortensen.